jdtech3/YouTube-Archive-Tracker/README.md

 # Purpose

-Utility Discord bot for the [Distributed YouTube Archive](https://archives.team/).
+Utility Discord bot for the [Distributed YouTube Archive](https://j0e.ca/yt/).

 The purpose of the Distributed YouTube Archive is to preserve valuable YouTube content, and here's a blurb from our purpose statement:

 > Welcome to the Distributed Youtube Archive!
 >
-> This [Discord] server exists to organize a distributed archive of youtube channels and videos.
+> This Discord server exists to organize a distributed archive of YouTube channels and videos.
 > YouTube hosts a variety of valuable content, and as its policies change over time, some of that content becomes at risk of being deleted.
 > To prevent valuable channels and videos from being lost, the contributors here at the Archive download channels and store them.
 >
 > To make that data available to others we record that we have it in a public index spreadsheet.
-A central, cloud-hosted video storage solution is also in the works.
+In addition, a central, cloud-hosted video "off-site" backup solution is in the works.

 ## To run: